 ACCOMMODATIONS: Throughout the trip, you will be staying in wonderful safari lodges and tented camps, small hotels, and guest houses.
 Most rooms are double occupancy with two beds.
 Participants will be paired by gender or requests to room together.

+MEALS: All meals are prepared for you.
+You’ll enjoy typical Kenyan and British cuisine, including beef, chicken, fish, and lots of fruit, and vegetarian options will be accommodated.
 Bottled water is readily available.
 Count on hearty breakfasts, picnic trail lunches, and lively dinners.
-While we’ll enjoy happy hours together, however the purchase of alcoholic beverages is not included in the trip fees.
+While we’ll enjoy happy hours together, the purchase of alcoholic beverages is not included in the trip fees.

 EQUIPMENT AND CLOTHING: You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.

 Kenya lies on the equator, and borders the Indian Ocean, Tanzania, and Uganda, among other countries.
-It has a warm and humid climate along its coastline on the Indian Ocean that changes to wildlife-rich savanna grasslands as you move inland towards the capital of Nairobi.
-Nairobi has a cool climate that gets colder as you move towards Mount Kenya, which has three permanently snowcapped peaks.
+Kenya’s capital city, Nairobi, lies next to a national park.
+Kenya’s climate is warm and humid along its coastline on the Indian Ocean and in the wildlife-rich savanna grasslands that stretch inland towards the capital of Nairobi.
+Nairobi’s climate cools as you move towards Mount Kenya, which has three permanently snow-capped peaks.
 The warm and humid tropical climate reappears further inland towards Lake Victoria, before giving way to temperate forested and hilly areas in the western region.